-Travelling by Taxi can be another way of incorporating sustainable travel into your commute and reducing the number of single occupancy vehicles on the road, whether is it travelling to work for business travel.
+Travelling by Taxi can be another way of incorporating sustainable travel into your commute and reducing the number of single occupancy vehicles on the road, whether is it travelling to work or travelling for business.

 Plan your journey in advance and use the TFI Taxi Fare Estimator tool to budget for your journey.
 All figures are approximate and depend on traffic congestion.